ahmedelbougha/birdie-test/README.md

 h.
 I implemented Github action to fetch dependencies, check the linting, run the tests and deploy to a server for both Frontend and Backend, that way I made my builds and changes deployments to AWS server easier and smoother.

 i.
 I believe using docker/docker-compose would make the task easier to test.
+(Already included if you would to use.)